bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/Flight mechanics 2/Drag coefficient.md

 >> $K =$ constant (see [[induced drag coefficient#^fce277]])
 >> $A =$ [[Wing aspect ratio]]

-Dor this equation you can see lift becomes increasingly important
+Dor this equation you can see lift poipejsfopoiajflpjawj

 Typical values for this equation give you:
 $$C_D = 0.02 + 0.055(C_L)^2$$